-The Arkansas Workforce Centers offer a variety of no-cost employment services and resources for job seekers and businesses under one roof.
+The Arkansas Workforce Centers offer various no-cost employment services and resources for job seekers and businesses under one roof.
 DWS and other workforce partners work together to help every person reach his or her career goals.
 Whether you are looking for a job, seeking a better job, or recently separated from a job, we can help you at the Arkansas Workforce Centers.

-Some services for job seekers include job search and resume assistance, career counseling, workforce-readiness training, and referrals to employers who are hiring.
+Some services for job seekers include job search and resume assistance, career counseling, workforce-readiness training, and referrals to hiring employers.
 You can learn about the labor market and the occupations that are most in demand in your area.
 We can connect you to training and apprenticeship programs that will help you develop the skills you need for the job you want.
-The Workforce Centers often house additional partners and programs, so you can access a variety of resources and services without visiting multiple locations.
+The Workforce Centers often house additional partners and programs, so you can access various resources and services without visiting multiple locations.

-In addition, the local Business Services Coordinators and Workforce Center managers work directly with local employers for the benefit of our clients.
-Our Centers offer specialized services to assist businesses with their training, recruiting, and hiring needs.
+In addition, the local Business Services Coordinators and Workforce Center managers work directly with local employers to benefit our clients.
+Our Centers offer specialized services to assist businesses with training, recruiting, and hiring needs.